spring-projects/spring-integration/spring-integration-jpa/README.md

 JPA has not direct support for batch inserts.
 However, a user can pass in a payload that contains a collection of entity.

-#### Thoughts

-Would it be advisable to be able to pass in existing instances of PollingChannelAdapters?
-For example pollingChannelAdapter is setup to poll a database every 10min.
-However, a user may want to trigger polling manually and process the response aka using an Outbound Gateway.

 ### Inbound Channel Adapter